openlab-at-city-tech/openlab/wp-content/plugins/easy-google-fonts/readme.txt

 9. View and manage all of your custom controls in the admin area.

 == Changelog ==
+= 1.4.1 - Urgent update =
+* Fixed issue where the plugin wasn't taking effect for screen sizes under 700px

+= 1.4.0 - Plugin update =
+* Now automatically removes white spaces added to the api key on the settings page.
+* Started rewriting part of the code for eventual media query support.

 = 1.3.9 - Stylesheet Update =
 * Updated the appearance in the customizer for the new changes in WordPress 3.4